-- Better health: Your home should be a nurturing space, not one that makes you sick.
-Eco-friendly building materials can help with this by eliminating the use of known carcinogens, such as volatile organic compounds (VOCs).
-VOCs are often more prevalent in conventional building materials, especially, plastics and paints.
-Additionally, traditional materials tend to hold more moisture, which can lead to mold.
-Green products can help you and your family breathe easier when you seek out non-VOC and mold-resistant materials.
+- Better health: Eco-friendly building materials can help with your health and the health of others in your home, by eliminating the use of known carcinogens like volatile organic compounds (VOCs).
+VOCs are often found in typical building materials especially plastics and paints.
+Traditional materials can often hold more moisture which can lead to mold problems, while green products can help you and your family breathe easier!

 Eco-Friendly Renovations to Try